 About

-Damien J O’Meara is an academic, communications strategist and professional writer.
+Dr Damien J O’Meara is an academic, communications strategist and professional writer.
+He is a Lecturer, Public Relations with RMIT University in Melbourne, Australia.

 In his spare time, Damien and his friend Natasha record the Lowbrow Lowdown, a podcast that explores how a cultural moment manifests in pop, trash and pulp culture.
 Season 1 is all about self-published literature of the coronavirus.
 Season 2 (coming soon) is unpacking the undead, analysing the zombie sub-genre and how it reflects social and cultural anxieties at the time it is made.